 A disaster supplies kit is simply a collection of basic items your household may need in the event of an emergency.

 You may need to survive on your own for a period of time after an emergency.
-At a minimum you will want to have your own food, water and other supplies in sufficient quantity to last for at least 72 hours.
-Additionally, basic services such as electricity, gas, water, sewage treatment and telephones may be cut off for days or even a week, or longer.
+Be prepared, expect, and anticipate for a power outage by having enough food, water, and other supplies to last for at least 72 hours.
+Additionally, basic services such as gas, water, sewage treatment and telephones may be cut off for days or even a week, or longer.
 Your supplies kit should contain items to help you manage during these outages.

 Hope for the best, prepare for the worst.